Postpartum Fertility - The 56 Day Instruction

 Cool, but why 56 days?

 A researcher named Cronin did a study in 1968 that revealed that ovulation in a lactating woman prior to 10 weeks postpartum was a rare event.
 10 weeks is 70 days. #lizthemathmatician.
 He found that there was a 1 in 20 chance of ovulation happening prior to the first menstrual period and prior to 42 days postpartum.
 There was another study in 1982 where they compared bottle feeding mothers to breastfeeding mothers' return of ovulation.
-Breastfeeding mothers average return of ovulation was just over 36 weeks, that's about 4 months postpartum.
-The bottle feeding moms average return of ovulation was at 10 weeks postpartum.
+Breastfeeding mothers average return of ovulation was just over 36 weeks, that's about 9 months postpartum.
+The bottle-feeding moms average return of ovulation was at 10 weeks postpartum.
 Read more on that here.
 Both studies are consistent with one another in that ovulation in their test subjects did not happen before the 70 day mark.
-56 days is defined by Creighton Model FertilityCare™ System as, I assume, a conservative number, 2 weeks before that 10 week cut off, where couples who are totally breastfeeding can feel confident that their return of fertility will happen after the 56 day mark.
+56 days is designated by Creighton Model FertilityCare™ System as, I assume, a conservative number, 2 weeks before that 10 week cut off, where couples who are totally breastfeeding can feel confident that their return of fertility will happen after the 56-day mark.

 Is Everyone Infertile for 56 days Postpartum?